buncram/cram-soc/deps/bio/README.md

 Each core can be independently configured to wrap the PC back to the reset value when a fetch happens to a prescribed address.
 If none is set, the PC will wrap around to 0 if it increments off the end of instruction memory.

+## Writing Code for the RV32E+C

+### Only R0-R15 Have Guaranteed Arithmetic Behaviors
+Note that the PicoRV is wired to only correctly execute code out of R0-R15.
+Thus, the upper registers can only safely be accessed with an explicit `mv` instruction to or from the register;
+for example, immediate opcodes won't always decode correctly when used in combination with upper registers for arithmetic.

+For example, it might be tempting to use

+`li x26, 0xFF00`

+to setup the GPIO mask.
+This won't work, because the immediate does not decode correctly (you end up getting 0xFFFFFF00 in x26, because the immediate is 0 in the pipe).
+Instead, use the two-instruction sequence

+`li x2, 0xFF00`
+`mv x26, x2`

+to load these registers.
+Same goes for the FIFO registers, etc. Two-operand arithmetic, however, seems to work correctly when accessing the upper registers, but this has not been thoroughly characterized.

+### Compressed Instructions
+The core will execute "C" instructions (which is not part of the RV32E spec).
+Beware when laying out the initial jump vector table, that most assemblers will emit a compressed jump if your code starts in the bottom 2k of instruction memory, but will emit an uncompressed instruction if it's farther out.
+This can cause some troubles laying out the vector table if your code extends beyond the 2k limit.

 ## Inter-core FIFO bank R16-R19

 - R[16:19] are depth-K FIFOs (K=8 by default), such that any core can read from the head of the FIFO, and any core can write to the tail of the FIFO with a `mov` instruction.